 In the same way, rotating proxies with sticky sessions are actually popular for things like social media automation.
 That’s because they require a high level of anonymity, and most residential or mobile proxies that provide it have to rotate by design.
-Thus, while generalizations are good, the devil always lies in the details.

 Though terms like backconnect gateway address might sound intimidating, using rotating proxies is actually pretty easy.

 They normally take the following format: en.proxyprovider.net:10000.
 It’s the same as the regular IP:port format, only looks nicer.
 You can enter this address into your web scraper or automation software like you would any other proxy IP.

 - Your provider rotates IPs every connection request.
 In this case, you can simply ping the gateway server multiple times, and each time, you’ll get a new IP address.

 - Your provider rotates IPs every ten minutes.
 In this case, an IP address will likely be bound to the port number.
 To use multiple proxies at once, simply change the port.

 Like everything in life, rotating proxy servers have their benefits and drawbacks.

 - Easy to use for web scraping – with a backconnect proxy server, you won’t need to worry about managing lists or setting up IP rotation manually.
 Simply plug it in and scrape away.